Testing with Postman

 Control API is currently in Beta.

-Importing the OAS3 document into Postman
+Importing the OpenAPI document into Postman

 1. Make sure you have Postman installed.

-2. Start Postman and select File > Import from the main menu.
-The import dialog displays:
+2. Start Postman and select “File > Import” from the main menu.
+The import dialog is displayed:

-4. In the Import dialog use the default settings and click “Import”.
+4. In the Import dialog, use the default settings and click “Import”:

 Sending a request

-4. The server returns a response:
+5. The server returns a response, listing your Ably apps: